What Is Photosynthesis? 5 Facts Every O Level Biology Student Must Know

 Memorise the Equation in Both Forms

-You must be able to write the word equation and the balanced symbol equation for photosynthesis from memory.
-Write it out daily until it is automatic.
-Most students lose marks here not because they don’t understand photosynthesis, but because they write an unbalanced or incorrect equation under exam pressure.
+Write the word equation and the balanced symbol equation from memory daily until they are automatic.
+Most students lose marks here not because they don't understand photosynthesis, but because they write an unbalanced or incorrect equation under exam pressure.

 Practise Graph Questions on Limiting Factors